There was an error with your log in

 Going with a guide or choosing a well-planned self-guided tour will usually mean a safer, logistically smoother & more comfortable experience.
 Weigh your options and choose the right one for you.

-• The Tour du Mont Blanc (TMB): This classic 7-11 day circuit is arguably the most popular hike in Europe.
+• The Tour du Mont Blanc (TMB): This classic 7-11 day circuit is arguably one of the best hikes in Europe.
 The trail circumnavigates Mont Blanc, offering stunning scenery & diverse alpine landscapes throughout.
 While not technically challenging, it requires good fitness and experience navigating mountain terrain.

 The Walkers Haute Route: Originally a ski traverse, this route is great pick for anyone looking to escape the crowds of the Tour du Mont Blanc.
 It stretches from Chamonix to Zermatt, and provides breathtaking views of the most impressive summits in the Alps, including Mont Blanc & Matterhorn.